PAY RANGE: 14

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 Possession of a Class A Commercial Driver's license as issued by the Commonwealth of Pennsylvania prior to the scheduled exam and during tenure of employment in this class.

 Latest Spec.
-Revision:
+Revisions